Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • No data copy between user and kernel space for network operations.

-Concretely, benchmarks show:
+Documented benchmarks show:

-• Latency reduction: 30-50% lower p95 latency vs iptables under service mesh loads.
+• Latency reduction: 30-50% lower p95 latency vs iptables under service-mesh loads.

 • Higher throughput: 2-3x packets per second on large nodes.